SolaceDev/solace-dev-codelabs/markdown/exploring-solace-native-apis/exploring-solace-native-apis.md

 ![](./img/part-b.png)

 ### Part C
 Now it's time to send a message.
-We'll reverse the flow so that your application is sending it to SDKPerf
+We'll reverse the flow so that your application is sending it to Try-Me!

 ![](./img/part-c.png)

-## Start: connect using SDKPerf
+## Start: connect using Try-Me!
 Duration: 0:05:00

-### Connect SDKPerf to your broker
+### Connect Try-Me! to your broker

-We will connect SDKPerf to the broker, then validate we have a connection using PubSub+ Manager.
+We will connect Try-Me! to the broker, then validate we have a connection using PubSub+ Manager.

-### 1 Check SDKPerf is installed
+#### An aside: SDKPerf

-Start your sdkperf and check it's installed correctly.
-The best way to do this is ask for help:
+For performance or advanced feature debugging, we have a specialised test harness called SDKPerf.
+If you think an API feature doesn't work as expected, try the feature with SDKPerf to check.
+SDKPerf's message display is also dynamite, and it gives you the option to listen with the API of your choice.
+Grab it from the [download site](https://solace.com/downloads/) and install, then:

 Linux: